Management prerogative is the general rule; Labor Law is the exception.

 2) Employee rights.

-Thus, for management prerogative to be validly exercised, these limitations should be observed.
+Hence, for management prerogative to be validly exercised, these two limitations should be observed.
 If they are not complied, then there may be a finding of a labor law violation.

 Managerial prerogatives, however, are subject to limitations provided by law, collective bargaining agreements, and general principles of fair play and justice.
 (Endico v.
 Quantum Foods Distribution Center, G.R.
 No. 161615, 39 January 2009)